Hands-On Fundraising

 Here are some that caught my eye – and why I think they hit or missed.

-Special Olympics ad
+Special Olympics fundraising message

 Great cause.
 But hello, your fundraising goals are your (internal) problem.